Professor of Criminology, Law and Society, Urban Planning and Public Policy and Sociology

 Ph.D., University of North Carolina, Chapel Hill

 Criminology, Law and Society

-community context of crime, household decisions and neighborhood change, research methods
+community context of crime, social networks, household decisions and neighborhood change, spatial models, research methods

 John R. Hipp is a Professor in the department of Criminology, Law and Society at the University of California Irvine.
 His research interests focus on how neighborhoods change over time, how that change both affects and is affected by neighborhood crime, and the role networks and institutions play in that change.
 He approaches these questions using quantitative methods as well as social network analysis.
 He currently co-directs the Irvine Lab for the Study of Space and Crime (ILSSC) with Charis Kubrin.
 Here’s a presentation describing the ILSSC.

 Professor Hipp’s substantive research agenda focuses on the agents of change within neighborhoods and communities.
 This work has both spatial and temporal components.
 The spatial component views processes that affect crime at various scales from the micro units of street blocks up to larger metropolitan areas.
 He uses cutting edge spatial techniques to address these issues.
 The temporal component views both short-term (over hours) and long-term (over years) change in these spatial locations, and the consequences for these areas.
 His work also has a multi-level component, as he studies how the decisions of households within these spatial areas have consequences for how the ecology changes.
 His work has focused on how the networks of relations within a neighborhood can impact these civic involvement and residential mobility decisions.
 One of his projects studies the spatial distribution of residents’ social networks, an NSF funded project with Carter Butts (see the Center for Networks & Relational Analysis).